veritrans/veritrans-android/README.md

 Following are  configurable parameters of sdk that can be used while performing transaction -

-1. Merchant erver Endpoint- url of server to which transaction data will be sent.
+1. Merchant server Endpoint- url of server to which transaction data will be sent.
 This will also be referred to as a merchant server
 2. Transaction details - contains payment information like amount, order Id, payment method etc.
 3. Veritrans Client Key - token that specified by merchant server to enable the transaction using `credit card`.
 Available on the [MAP](https://my.veritrans.co.id)